 I tend to agree with this statement to a point.
 In fact, we are ALL hard-wired to view more resources as a solution to everything, but is it?

 Horrid poverty does exist in this world.
 Simply having less should not be confused with abject, crushing poverty.
-Having less can mean all your basic needs are met.
-Having less means being more mindful in consumption.
+Having less can still mean all your basic needs are met.
+Having less can mean being more mindful in consumption.
 Many people in developed countries celebrate mindful consumption; living simple, repurposing (or up-cycling) and buying local are positive traits to strive for.

 Mindful consumption looks different in developing countries – necessities take precedent over wants in a way that makes people in developed countries feel bad.
 Frankly, it is a bit lofty to lament a household that has no access to or cannot afford smart-appliances, performance vehicles, 400 thread-count Egyptian cotton sheets or customized in-home entertainment experiences.

 Perhaps my idea of someone having less is a bit romantic and full of assumptions.
-However, I believe thrift and ingenuity are desirable traits and I have seen in my travels just how prolific these traits are; relying on these is not something that needs to be fixed.
+However, I believe thrift and ingenuity are desirable traits and I have seen in my travels just how prolific these traits are in a large part of the world; relying on these traits is not something that needs to be fixed.
 I have seen extreme poverty as well and I have never had to travel far at all to see it.

 Florida residents can purchase special passes from Disney World good for discounted rates on 3 day visits and; even yearly passes, priced rather handsomely, are to be had by Floridians.
 Tourist pricing (or the locals discount) affects us everywhere; certain state parks in the U.S. allow residents of that state to visit for free, while others are charged.
 Some state parks charge everyone who enters and some are free for all who enter.
 We have all seen this in one way or another, either at home or abroad.